sv-cover/cover-php/quick_install.md

 # Quick Install Guide

-This guide has been written for Ubuntu 18.04 LTS and tested on Ubuntu 18.04 on Windows Subsystem for Linux (WSL).
+This guide has been written for Ubuntu 20.04 LTS and tested on Ubuntu 20.04 on Windows Subsystem for Linux 2 (WSL2).

 ## Step 1: Installation